Skip links

 For example, let's say I'm browsing eBay for used books.
 When I enter my query into the search bar, a list of potential matches appears along with recommended titles based upon my previous history.

-Since the considers past behavior when recommending future purchases, it's clear that eBay understands that I'm looking for books, not electronics.
+Since the algorithm considers past behavior when recommending future purchases, it's clear that eBay understands that I'm looking for books, not electronics.
 Based upon this knowledge, eBay displays book recommendations above electronic ones.

 From here, clicking on the link to Amazon brings me directly to the section containing books I am interested in buying.